 As a counterpoint in the physical sciences, when the large hadron collider (LHC) was constructed to test out well developed theories, the Higg’s boson for example, was already part of the scientific vernacular and the experiments were largely confirmatory, not a discovery.
 Even with the serendipitous discovery of cosmic microwave background radiation (CMB) a theoretical model was already in place to interpret the findings.
 Serendipity will always be part of the scientific process of discovery, but the landscape has changed and data generation appears to be reaching a nadir with reduced productivity.
 Making penicillin-type findings because of unexpected moulds growing in forgotten mediums are much less likely.
 If results from observation vary from those predicted then physical scientists will generally recognize this based on a strong theoretical vantage point and even may be able to address the anomalies.

 Indeed, many purely hypothetical articles are deposited in the hugely successful preprint repository arXiv, but not in bioRxiv.
-PLOS eschews hypothesis manuscripts and PeerJ only accepts them as preprints, all pointing to the misconception of the infallibility of data and the delusion of quality control.
+PLOS eschews hypothesis manuscripts and PeerJ only accepts them as preprints, all pointing to the misconception of the infallibility of data and the delusion of statistical quality control as a powerful means to advance science.
 So several innovators in the field misunderstand an important impetus for their existence and simply aspiring to HIF look-a-likes by restraining qualitative aspects of content remains inadequate.
+There is a danger that publishing ideology simply morphs into a power play for stake in the a system of data generation, becoming a repository f unexceptional science.
 For scientists to “stop seeing what isn’t there”, paraphrasing Adam Gopnik (2015), they need a better theoretical framework.

 Frontiers does publish hypothesis-based pieces and appears to be a covert reason for recent affronts by establishment tools countering what perhaps is perceived as theoretical vandalism of cherished ideas ingrained by the status of a collaborative artifact.
 This level of control in the literature is far more surreptitious and often difficult to quantitate as it is often practiced indirectly.
 But it can be easily surmised by anyone who has submitted an article to a traditional or high IFJ only to to be directed to well established theories that one is required to pay homage to to even have a chance of their paper being seriously considered.